FlagshipBugsauce/poker/README.md

 3. Recommended to use Intellij for server development.
     * You can get the full version for free with a student license.
     * Obtaining a student lisence is simple and fast, just use your university email and you will be approved almost instantly.
+    * Once you have your student lisence, download the ultimate version of Intellij and after you install you can login with the account you created.
     * Link: https://www.jetbrains.com/community/education/#students
 4. Clone the repo.
     * Recommended to create a directory for both the frontend and backend and clone both projects into this directory.